Policy Optimization with Stochastic Mirror Descent

 \section{Abstract}

 Improving sample efficiency has been a longstanding goal in reinforcement learning.
-In this paper, we propose the $\mathtt{VRMPO}$: a sample efficient policy gradient method with stochastic mirror descent.
-A novel variance reduced policy gradient estimator is the key of $\mathtt{VRMPO}$ to improve sample efficiency.
-Our $\mathtt{VRMPO}$ needs only $\mathcal{O}(\epsilon^{-3})$ sample trajectories to achieve an $\epsilon$-approximate first-order stationary point, which matches the best-known sample complexity.
-We conduct extensive experiments to show our algorithm outperforms state-of-the-art policy gradient methods in various settings.
+This paper proposes $\mathtt{VRMPO}$ algorithm: a sample efficient policy gradient method with stochastic mirror descent.
+In $\mathtt{VRMPO}$, a novel variance-reduced policy gradient estimator is presented to improve sample efficiency.
+We prove that the proposed $\mathtt{VRMPO}$ needs only $\mathcal{O}(\epsilon^{-3})$ sample trajectories to achieve an $\epsilon$-approximate first-order stationary point, which matches the best sample complexity for policy optimization.
+The extensive experimental results demonstrate that $\mathtt{VRMPO}$ outperforms the state-of-the-art policy gradient methods in various settings.